 I still reference its voluminous archives on a regular basis for much-needed information.
 Make an investment in your design career and buy this book!

 Like this post? share it with someone.

 Nothing says cheesy like a cheap business card, especially the ones you print at home on those perforated sheets with the equally cheesy clip art.
 What do you think when someone gives you a cheap business card?
-All I think is, “You’re so cheap and unprofessional that you can’t afford a decent business card?”
+I think, “You’re so cheap and unprofessional that you can’t afford a decent business card?”
 This is not the response you want to elicit from a prospective client or contact.
-Your card should be as impressive as the work you do; on a subliminal level it communicates how professional you are.
+Your card should be as impressive as the work you do; on a subliminal level it communicates how

 If you want a custom business card then you should hire a professional graphic designer to do the job.
 It may seem like overkill to hire a designer to do what you may think of as a small and insignificant task but bad design is bad even when it’s small.

 The cost is as much of an investment in your career as a new suit or piece of software.
 Don’t be a cheapskate when it comes to your business cards.
 Spend the extra money and have a card you’re proud to hand out, a card that represents the kind of professional you really are.

 The current resurgence of letterpress printing may puzzle many techies.
 Like saying blacksmiths and haberdashers are really making a comeback.
 But it is true, letterpress (platen presses and handset type) is being celebrated again after what was thought to be its extinction.
 Designers love it for the hands-on experience of creating something in the physical world and consumers love it for the feeling of old world charm and exclusivity it connotes.
 The growth of letterpress workshops and classes has exploded all over the country and many art schools are now offering these classes.
 I soon hope to have a guest post from a friend who is currently taking one of these classes.